alex-nexus/alkchen.com/models/_posts/books/hard-things-about-hard-things/2022-07-12-hard-things-about-hard-things.md

 3. The jerk – Bad behavior cripples communication.
 If the VP of marketing is a jerk, then no one will bring up the issue of marketing in the meeting, communication will slowly break down, and the topic of marketing will never come up.
 A few jerks who are making massively positive contributions are ok, but adding more of them will destroy the company.

-> If anytime someone raising a concern about marketing is attacked by VP of marketing then topic of marketing will stop showing up in the meetings.

 #### Old People
 Hiring senior people into a startup is like an athlete taking a performance-enhancing drug; if all goes well, you will achieve new heights.
 If all goes wrong, you will start degenerating from the inside out.